joouha/euporie/docs/pages/installation.rst

 HTML
 ====

-Euporie includes its own custom HTML renderer, which it uses to render HTML outputs, meaning that external programs are not longer required to display HTML.
+Euporie includes its own custom HTML renderer, which it uses to render HTML outputs, meaning that external programs are no longer required to display HTML.

 If HTML rendering fails for some reason, euporie will fall back on one of the following for rendering HTML: